Adjunct Research Professor

 |Degrees:||B.A.
 Hons.
 (Carleton), M.A.
 (Carleton), Ph.D.
 (Carleton)|

 I am a research, evaluation and training consultant (www.marika-morris-consulting.org).
-I work mainly on issues of equity, and my clients include Indigenous organizations, not-for-profit organizations, government departments, businesses, labour unions, and the United Nations.
+I work mainly on issues of gender equity and Indigenous rights, and my clients include Inuit organizations, not-for-profit organizations, government departments, businesses, labour unions, and the United Nations Development Programme.

 My life and scholarship has taken interesting twists and turns, as I went back to complete a Ph.D. only after many years doing public policy and community-based research.
-I bring this applied experience into my scholarship.
-My academic studies have been interdisciplinary from the start, with elements of the social sciences, humanities, and sciences at the undergraduate level.
+I bring this applied experience to my scholarship.
 My Honours B.A. is in Psychology and Linguistics, my M.A. and Ph.D. are in Canadian Studies.
 My Ph.D. fields were Policy, Economy, Society and Women’s Studies.

 My postdoctoral research, funded through the Canadian Institutes of Health Research (CIHR), was a participatory action research partnership with Pauktuutit Inuit Women of Canada.
 We created a violence prevention focus group held in-person with urban Inuit aged 18-25 led by Inuit co-facilitators.
 We sought to learn what young people already knew about preventing violence, and what they would advise other young Inuit.
 We also conducted an online survey of Facebook use among Inuit aged 18-25.
 Pauktuutit planned to use the results of the research to develop a violence prevention campaign aimed at young Inuit through Facebook.

 I have experience working as a federal public servant, and remain a member of Canada’s Platform for Disaster Risk Reduction and its Aboriginal Resilience Working Group as well as Statistics Canada’s Advisory Committee on Social Conditions.
 I co-founded, with Kristyn French, the Applied Sociology Research Cluster of the Canadian Sociological Association (CSA).
 As author of Participatory Action Research: Becoming a Research for Social Change, I have been invited to do many guest lectures about methodology.
-How to do research ethically and well remains one of my top interests.
-I am also invited to speak internationally about topics related to gender, diversity, violence prevention, resilience and health.
+I am also invited to speak internationally about topics related to gender, diversity, inclusion, violence prevention, resilience and health.

 You can also follow me on Twitter: @MarikaMorris

-- Indigenous, particularly Inuit, violence prevention, health promotion and youth empowerment
+- Indigenous, particularly Inuit, violence prevention and health promotion

 - Recruitment and retention of Indigenous employees and managers